xbze3/News-Outlet-Scraper/README.md

 ## Libraries

 `requests`

 `BeautifulSoup from bs4`

 `re`

 `pyfiglet`

 `datetime`

-NOTE: All libraries can be installed using the command `pip install LIBRARY_NAME`.
+NOTE: All libraries can be installed using the command `pip install -r requirements.txt`.

 ### To Be Added / Coming Soon